oxheadalpha/teztnets/mondaynet-about.markdown

 permalink: /mondaynet-about
 ---

-A testnet that restarts every Monday launched from tezos/tezos master branch and Hangzhou protocol, upgrading to alpha at block 255.
+A testnet that restarts every Monday launched from tezos/tezos master branch and alpha protocol with TORU + SCORU eature flags on.

 | | |
 |-------|---------------------|